ryu1kn/language-comparison-ground/test-runner.md

           README.md     # `hello-world` exercise description
           test.sh       # Execute a test for a given language directory. e.g. `clojure` clojure/
-          run.sh        # Contents in each language directory is
+          run.sh        # Contents in each language directory
                         # depends on how test.sh wants to run a test
         javascript/